dbos-inc/dbos-docs/docs/python/programming-guide.md

 Then, we'll add DBOS durable execution to the app in **just four lines of code**.
 Thanks to durable execution, the app will always write to both systems consistently, even if it is interrupted or restarted at any point.

-This guide assumes you have a Postgres database running locally.
+This guide assumes you have access to a Postgres database, either running locally or in DBOS Cloud.
 If not, see the [quickstart](../quickstart.md) for instructions on how to set it up.

 ## 1. Setting Up Your App